matcherbudz/foundry-fund-me-f25/README.md

 (alternative encrypted private key 0x00 being the public address of the private key)`--account defaultKey 0x00` then copy the contract address and paste it in with `cast storage 0x00 X` replacing the 0x00 with the contract address and X being the storage slot for example if we put 2 we get whats at storage slot 3 which is s_priceFeed

+# Testing with ZkSync
+First we need to install ZkSync foundry `curl -L https://raw.githubusercontent.com/matter-labs/foundry-zksync/main/install-foundry-zksync | bash` documentation https://foundry-book.zksync.io/getting-started/installation

+In this lesson I learned a bit about deploying to ZkSync and how with testing some things work with vanilla foundry and some things work with ZkSync in the ZkSyncDevOps.t.sol is a contract that tests this.

+Forgive me for my lack of information here for I am still learning about ZkSync but its cool to know things are improving.

 # Additional Info:
 Some users were having a confusion that whether Chainlink-brownie-contracts is an official Chainlink repository or not.
 Here is the info.